gbearden/r_course_evans_school/README.md

 #### October 12 | Part 2

 Part 2 will focus on data processing.
 We will use a variety of methods to manipulate data and prepare it for analysis.
-The Tidyverse will be emphasized.
+The `tidyverse` will be emphasized.
 Students will learn how to manipulate data at various levels, including at the dataset-level, the variable-level, and the value-level.

 At the end of Part 2, students should be able to transform datasets of varying levels of complexities into data suitable for analysis.